Solarity-VR/Mission/README.md

   </ol>

-  <h2>Rewards for VERSEholders</h2>

-Every users from the first to the #1.3M receives:
-<br>5*(100-7.7ln(x/3 +1) tokens where x means how many users are currently registered on the platform.
-<br>1st user: 500 VERSE, <br>2nd user: 488.92 VERSE
-<br>100th user: 363.85, 10’000th user: 187.68

-This will allocate 50M Tokens to the first 1.3M users of the platform, rewarding the early ones through our distribution function:
 <h2>Solarity as world user-aggregator metaspace</h2>
 We truly believe that Solarity can be a revolutionary virtual space where the user is completely free of learn, build, play or trade whatever he wants: